 Military Abuse Claim

-At Coleman Legal LLP, we are dedicated to providing comprehensive legal support to those who have been impacted by military abuse in Ireland.
+At Coleman Legal LLP, we are dedicated to providing comprehensive legal support to those impacted by military abuse in Ireland.
 Our experienced team is committed to fighting for justice and seeking compensation for victims.
 We understand the sensitive nature of these cases and offer compassionate and discreet guidance throughout the process.

 Abuse in the Defence Forces

-Unfortunately, in recent years many disturbing accounts of physical and sexual abuse have been uncovered much to the shock and disgust of the public and the wider military community.
+Unfortunately, in recent years, many disturbing accounts of physical and sexual abuse have been uncovered, much to the shock and disgust of the public and the wider military community.
 This was thanks in large part to the Women of Honour campaign (WOH), a group of female former members of the Defence Forces who came forward to tell their various harrowing accounts of bullying, harassment and in some instances sexual assault/abuse.

 The revelations in a Prime-Time documentary on the WOH then brought about the creation of the Independent Group on Defence who spent around 10 months interviewing dozens of former members of the Defence Forces covering a plethora of issues including mistreatment by superior ranks, medical scandals in the army and air corps, bullying, harassment and other high profile wrongdoing.
 RTE 1 documentary